 Moving from concept into the market, the business now needs to validate the product with prospective customers.
 This is broken down into four steps:

 - Confirm your MVP (minimum viable product) – There are many ways to confirm the MVP such as social media monitoring, talking to customers, attending meetups or exchanging ideas with customers.
+This area is practically endless, which is why so many successful brands do so much of it.

 - Come to a problem-solution fit – Once identified, the business can tailor the MVP, design and functionality to best meet the needs of their perfect customer – and then launch it to the market.